DavidVasilev1/group-project/_posts/2022-10-23-APIPROGRESS.md

 ---

 # API
-adding on, withering the essential backend, why not tho?
-But we can obviously continue to add more for week 11.
-Essentially, the backend is to create more data overall
 To emphasize, as a backend developer, I constructed a data sheet full of plausible statistics for each ivy league college.
 The data was then transferred as an API through a CSV file, through this, we will now be able to integrate a calculator that bases off wether a student is eligible for any of these colleges through the data that is stored.

 ![]({{site.baseurl}}/images/API.png)